DeFi of Thrones Price Tops $0.0167 (DOTX)

-DeFi of Thrones (DOTX) traded 0.4% higher against the U.S. dollar during the 1 day period ending at 11:00 AM ET on September 5th.
-One DeFi of Thrones coin can currently be purchased for approximately $0.0167 or 0.00000081 BTC on popular cryptocurrency exchanges.
-In the last week, DeFi of Thrones has traded 0.1% lower against the U.S. dollar.
-DeFi of Thrones has a total market cap of $94,374.77 and approximately $10,485.00 worth of DeFi of Thrones was traded on exchanges in the last 24 hours.
+DeFi of Thrones (DOTX) traded 0.4% higher against the dollar during the one day period ending at 17:00 PM Eastern on September 10th.
+DeFi of Thrones has a market capitalization of $94,374.77 and approximately $10,485.00 worth of DeFi of Thrones was traded on exchanges in the last day.
+Over the last week, DeFi of Thrones has traded 0.1% lower against the dollar.
+One DeFi of Thrones coin can currently be purchased for $0.0167 or 0.00000081 BTC on popular exchanges.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.